mykelalvis/FT/Traveller/WORKING/Mongoose/Aliens of Charted Space Volume 3.md

 **Armor:** Llyrnian all possess a strong outer carapace made of organic silicates.
 This gives all Llyrnians natural Protection +6.

 **Burrowing:** Llyrnian are able to burrow through earth and rock by rapidly vibrating their arms and claws.
-Llyrnians may burrow through earth at a speed of three metres and through stone at a speed of one metre.
+Llyrnians may burrow through earth at a speed of three meters and through stone at a speed of one meter.
 They are unable to burrow through metal ores.

 Claws: Llyrnians have three arms, which end with heavily clawed three-digit hands.
 When used offensively, Lyrian claws deal 3D damage.
 Furthermore, unless a device is specifically designed for Llyrians, they suffer a DM-2 for any checks related to using it.

-Echolocation (25m): Llyrnians rudimentary echolocation sense permits them to navigate their environment, effectively allowing them to ‘see’ in complete darkness or through soil to a range of 25 metres.
+Echolocation (25m): Llyrnians rudimentary echolocation sense permits them to navigate their environment, effectively allowing them to ‘see’ in complete darkness or through soil to a range of 25 meters.

 Enhanced Senses: Llyrnian hearing is acute and they are able to detect vibrations.
 Llyrians gain DM+2 when making Recon checks to hear or sense vibrations.
 Llyrnian vision is based on the infrared spectrum, allowing them to see objects by the heat emitted.
 Their optical organs gives 360o vision, making any attempt to sneak up on them suffer DM-4.